ChaseMilligan/Wikiyickistan/content/League of Labyrinthia/A League of Our Own.md

 # The Dungeon Masters’ Cabal & Adventurers League

-I think it’s time we form our own Dungeon Masters’ Guild, a league of enigmatic storytellers, a cabal of autistic money-spell shadow wizards who chant esoteric rites, and tug on the strands of the Weave itself to send adventurers on unforgettable journeys.
+I think it’s time we form our own Dungeon Masters’ Guild, a league of enigmatic storytellers, a cabal of autistic money-spell shadow wizards who chant esoteric rites, and manipulate the Weave itself to send adventurers on unforgettable journeys.

 This will be our own **[Adventurers League](https://www.dndbeyond.com/posts/1676-what-is-adventurers-league)**, built in the spirit of the official AL format but with a few home-grown twists.
-We’ll still follow the official Adventurers League structure as closely as possible, but our version will allow for:
+We’ll still follow the official Adventurers League structure as closely as possible, but our version could allow for:

 - Expanded source options
 - Homebrewed adventures
 - Select third-party settings and supplements

-Essentially, this is Adventurers League, but with more creative freedom and a shared understanding of what’s allowed at the table.
+Essentially, this is Adventurers League, but with more campaign options, creative freedom, and a shared understanding of what’s allowed at the table.

 ## Rules & Structure